Lorraine Friedman: Career

 After graduating from Duke University, she accepted a position at the University of California Berkeley in the School of Public Health as the Chief of the Mycology Division of the Naval Biological Laboratory.
-She spent four years working with Charles E. Smith, PhD, the known expert on Coccidiomycosis.
+She spent four years working with Charles E. Smith, PhD, the known expert on Coccidioidomycosis.
 She worked on Coccidioides immitis, a fungal pathogen responsible for causing Valley Fever in the southwest United States.
 One prominent article she wrote on the work she conducted at UC Berkeley was titled “Studies on Coccidioides immitis: Morphology and sporulation capacity of forty-seven strains.”

 She was later recruited in 1955 to Tulane University Medical School to open a medical mycology center.
 She opened a medical mycology program in 1957 after receiving a National Institute of Health grant to fund her program.
 Most notably, this was only the third such grant to be awarded at this time.
 This grant was renewed annually for the 24 years she worked at Tulane University.
 Friedman designed her program and curriculum to allow students to create vital relationships between the graduate school and the medical school.
-One prominent class that first year PhD students were required to take was her medical mycology course.
-This course required students to rotate between diagnostic and/or clinical labs and to conduct their own individual research for a year.
+One prominent class first-year PhD students were required to take was her medical mycology course.
+This course required students to rotate between diagnostic and/or clinical labs and to conduct their individual research for a year.

 As her career at Tulane University went on, most of her time was spent on mentoring students and less on conducting research; however, some of her most notable research was on Tinea capitis, Ringworm of the scalp.
 Her research lab was foundational to the early understanding of this dermatological fungal infection.
-During her years as a PhD student the demand for medical mycology was high.
-In the late 40s and early 50s not much was known about many fungal diseases, therefore, mortality rates for invasive diseases were 50-100%.
+During her years as a PhD student, the demand for medical mycology was high.
+In the late 40s and early 50s, not much was known about many fungal diseases, therefore, mortality rates for invasive diseases were 50-100%.
 Therefore, Friedman, along with her collogues, were instrumental in our modern day understanding of several fungal diseases, some of which are easily treated with modern medicine.